Land Owner Transparency Registry Filings Required Beginning November 30

 CATEGORY: Practice Tips

-TAGS: Conveyancing Land Owner Transparency Act Land Owner Transparency Registry Land Title Services Authority LOTA LOTR Practice Tips Real Estate Practice
+TAGS: Conveyancing Land Owner Transparency Act Land Owner Transparency Registry Land Title and Survey Authority (LTSA)

 The Land Owner Transparency Act (LOTA) and the Land Owner Transparency Registry (LOTR) come into effect on November 30, 2020, and that means REALTORS® should prepare for changes to practice when completing a transaction to allow for the new reporting requirements outlined by LOTA.

 How does this affect your practice?

 Beginning on November 30, 2020, a transparency declaration must be filed to the LOTR on behalf of the transferee(s) of land.
 So, for transactions that are set to close on November 30 or later, your buyer clients will need to be made aware of the additional reporting requirements.

 The actual filing is something legal professionals will be responsible for, however, for transactions closing after November 30, it is important that Realtors:

 - Advise your clients to speak to a legal professional about these requirements early on to ensure there is ample time for appropriate information to be gathered and filed.
 Be aware that when a buyer is a corporation, partnership or trust, not a resident of Canada, has beneficial owners or has shareholders outside of the country, this period could take up to one month;